siliconprairie/siliconprairie.github.io/_posts/2018-09-25-introduction.md

 ---
 ## Welcome to the blog!

 Hello, and welcome to Silicon Prairie!
 We'll cover the latest developments in tech, startups, and venture capital happening between the coasts.
-The blog is sure to evolve over the coming months, but the vision is to post the latest trends in a variety of formats:
+The blog is sure to evolve over the coming months, but the vision is to post in a variety of formats:
 * City and state overviews
 * Weekly funding roundups
 * Analysis of regional VC portfolios